-What campaigns are there to encourage women into engineering?
+Campaigns to encourage women into engineering

 - International Women in Engineering Day - Every year on 23 June this day focuses on and celebrates the outstanding achievements of female engineers.
 From debates and competitions to networking breakfasts and open days, events are held across the UK.